-The urushiol oils in the stems, roots, berries, and leaves of poison ivy plants cause an allergic rash, a type of contact dermatitis.
-The oil is thick and attaches to various surfaces including clothing, skin, and pet's fur.
-The rash itself is not contagious -- the blister sacs that may form during a breakout do not contain urushiol.
-It is the passing of the oil from one surface, or one person, to another that causes and prolongs the rash.
-There is a range of symptoms and treatments for poison ivy rash -- people generally treat poison ivy with home remedies, and it heals after two or three weeks.
+The urushiol oils in various parts of the poison ivy plant cause an allergic rash, a type of contact dermatitis.
+The thick oil attaches to clothing, skin, and pet fur.
+The rash that can develop from a run-in with poison ivy is not contagious itself; the blister sacs that form during a breakout do not contain urushiol.
+It is oil passing from one surface, or one person, to another that causes and prolongs a person's reaction to poison ivy.
+Many home remedies can treat this reaction, and the rash generally heals after two or three weeks without long-term complications.

 JodiJacobson / Getty Images